murffious/FullStackMastery-Resources/README.md

 <a name="Your-First-Code"></a>
 ## Your First Code
-In the words of Abraham Lincoln:
+Just a thought for the self-taught (i.e. not obtaining a university degree in CS):

 > Learning how to program outside of school is increasingly common.
-A 2015 Stack Overflow (an online community of programmers) survey found 48 percent of respondents did not have a degree in computer science.
-1
+A 2015 Stack Overflow (an online community of programmers) survey found 48 percent of respondents did not have a degree in computer science. -Althoff, Cory.

-Althoff, Cory.
 The Self-Taught Programmer: The Definitive Guide to Programming Professionally (p.
 3).
 Triangle Connection LLC.
 Kindle Edition.

+What is programming ?
-Programming is writing instructions for a computer to execute.
+> Programming is writing instructions for a computer to execute.
 The instructions might tell the computer to print Hello, World!, scrape data from the Internet, or read the contents of a file and save them to a database.
 These instructions are called code.

-Althoff, Cory.
-The Self-Taught Programmer: The Definitive Guide to Programming Professionally (p.
-7).
-Triangle Connection LLC.
-Kindle Edition.
+For an example see this [Harvard CS 50 video](https://www.youtube.com/watch?v=KUB-aJXquUA) 17:45 -25:55.
+Main take away: computers can only do exactly what you tell me to do, no more no less.
+So learn to be very detailed an specific.